sysfce2/libretro-dosbox-pure/README.md

   it to 'low quality' only gives a small performance improvement.
 Disabling multi-threading is possible for example if your device gets too hot while using it but in general is not recommended.

+### Multiplayer
+The core emulates an IPX DOS driver and a serial modem (configurable to be a null modem or dial-up modem) as well as a NE2000 network card to be used in a [booted operating system](#installing-an-operating-system).
+To use it, just host or connect a multiplayer game with a supported frontend (RetroArch 1.16 and newer).

+To use the NE2000 card make sure to configure the Windows 95/98 driver to use base address port set to 0x300 and base IRQ set to 10.

-### MIDI playback with SoundFonts
+### MIDI playback with SoundFonts or MT-32
 If DOSBox Pure finds one or more `.SF2` sound font file in the `system` directory of the frontend, one of them can be selected via the `Audio > MIDI SoundFont` core option.
 This sound font will then be used to play General Midi and Sound Canvas music.

+If the `system` directory contains a pair of `_control.rom` and `_pcm.rom` files, an MT-32 synthesizer can be emulated with them.

+Alternatively if the content mounted to the C: drive contains a file named DOSBOX.SF2 or MT32_CONTROL.ROM/MT32_PCM.ROM, it will be used as a per-game override to the core option.

 ### Cheats support
 DOSBox Pure exposes its memory for cheats in the libretro frontend.